Frafraha: Location

 The town is located along the Adenta - Dodowa Road.
-It distance by road from Kotoka International Airport is 11.1 kilometers (7.52 miles).
+It distance by road from Accra International Airport is 11.1 kilometers (7.52 miles).

 Politics

 Frafraha is in the Adenta Constituency led by Hon.
 Adamu Ramadan.
 He succeeded Hon.
 Yaw Buabeng Asamoah of the New Patriotic Party.

 Infrastructure

 In 2016, Frafraha Community Day Senior High School was inaugurated by former president John Mahama to enroll over 500 students.
 The town also has the Frafraha Health Centre.